rbisdorff/Digraph3/docSphinx/tutorial.rst

    Details of the rating criteria

-The evaluation of the individual quality score for a participating student actually depends, indeed, on his or her mainly enroled subject [29]_.
+The evaluation of the individual quality score for a participating student actually depends on his or her mainly enroled subject [29]_.
 The apparent quality measurement scales thus largely differ indeed from subject to subject (see :numref:`spiegelCriteria`), like *Law Studies* (35.0 - 65-0) and *Politology* (50.0 - 70.0).
 The recorded average enrolment quality scores, hence, are in fact **incommensurable** between the subjects.

 To take furthermore into account a potential and very likely *imprecision* of the individual quality scores' computation, we shall assume that, for all subjects, an average enrolment quality score difference of **0.1** is **insignificant**, wheras a difference of **0.5** is sufficient to *positively* attest a **better** enrolment quality.